bigchaindb/org/ROADMAP.md

 1. Publish all testing software and test results, including integration tests, performance tests (benchmarks), and stress tests.
 1. Migration to future versions should be _possible_.
 See the explanation of what that means in the first paragraph of this section.
-1. Implementation of a [clean shutdown procedure (for BigchainDB)](https://github.com/bigchaindb/bigchaindb/projects/7).
-This is a blocker for the next item...
+1. Implement a clean shutdown procedure for BigchainDB.
+This is a blocker for the next item.
+See https://github.com/bigchaindb/bigchaindb/projects/7
 1. BigchainDB and Tendermint packaged as a single service unit.
 (This is [issue #2238](https://github.com/bigchaindb/bigchaindb/issues/2238).)
 1. The test networks have run without issue for weeks.
 1. Make changes to keep up with changes in Tendermint before the release of Tendermint 1.0.
 See https://github.com/tendermint/tendermint/issues/1568
 1. Tendermint 1.0 has been released.
-One can check that on the [Cosmos Roadmap page](https://cosmos.network/roadmap).
+One can check that on the Cosmos Roadmap page: https://cosmos.network/roadmap
 1. Known causes of failure (e.g. DDoS attacks) are documented.
 1. Updates to the BigchainDB Server configuration settings: remove some settings (keys) and maybe add some Tendermint-related settings.
 This should be done once we merge pull request https://github.com/bigchaindb/bigchaindb/pull/2342
 1. Most of the old defunct code is removed.